kupehtci/DOCUMENTATION/MACHINE LEARNING/KERAS - NN Fit plotting.md

 #### Neural Network plotting the fit

-You can plot the fittting measures in the different epochs.
+You can plot the fitting measures in the different epochs.

 When called to `model.fit()` a history can be captured: